 Birmingham Medical College

-The University of Alabama-Birmingham Digital Archives has photographs, commencement programs and other materials from Birmingham Medical School.
+The University of Alabama-Birmingham Digital Archives has photographs, commencement programs, and other materials from Birmingham Medical College.
 The Birmingham Age-Herald covered some news from the campus.
 The Mask, a publication of Kappa Psi Fraternity, carried a regular report from the school.

 Bricks and Mortar

 B.M.C. opened in a renovated Lunsford Hotel on 21st Street in the heart of the city.
 Lunsford was a five-story terra cotta building containing a free dispensary for the "indigent poor" and a surgical theater.
 Students did clinical work at the Charity Hospital, later re-named Hillman Hospital.
 After experiencing a number of transitions, the Lunsford was razed in 2009.

 The over-crowded Hillman Hospital laid the cornerstone for a new building in 1902 at the corner of 21st Street and F Avenue.
 At the same time B.M.C. built an adjoining four-story brick structure.
 In addition to lecture halls, it contained four labs for chemistry, pathology, histology. and bacteriology.
 The B.M.C. staff assumed medical and surgical control of Hillman.

 The 1902 Hillman Hospital, called "Old Hillman," remains today as part of the UAB hospital complex.
 The B.M.C. building is no longer a part of the structure.

 "Old Hillman" Hospital (center) sits amid today's University of Alabama-University of Alabama at Birmingham hospital complex.
 The Birmingham Medical College building was to the right and behind "Old Hillman."
 Retrieved from Library of Congress